Accessibility at Glenkinchie

 The doors in our visitor experience have been designed for wheelchair access.
 All floors at Glenkinchie are accessible via a lift apart from the Tun Room, which is an older part of the building where the fermentation process happens.
 During this part of the tour we will show any visitors who cannot access the Tun Room a video of the room and fermentation on an iPad so they do not miss anything.

-Please note that due to health and safety risk assessments, unfortunately we cannot accommodate motorized wheelchairs in certain working areas of the distillery during production Monday - Friday.
-For a fuller experience, we would recommend that motorized wheelchair users book for a tour on Saturday or Sunday when production does not take place to access more areas.
+Please note that due to health and safety risk assessments, unfortunately we cannot accommodate motorised wheelchairs in certain working areas of the distillery during production Monday - Friday.
+For a fuller experience, we would recommend that motorised wheelchair users book for a tour on Saturday or Sunday when production does not take place to access more areas.
 Please note not all areas are accessible due to some stairs however we do have an alternative for the sections not accessible.

 All wheelchair users are welcome to join us for a tour and your guide will offer an alternative to the elements of the tour which are not accessible.